ministryofjustice/moj-s3-virus-scan/README.md

 bundle exec ruby ./moj-s3-virus-scan.rb
 ```

-And then you can test with curl:
+And then you can test with curl, use the following command replacing bucket and
+key values with the appropriate values of the file you want scanned.
+You'll need
+to have credentials installed locally to access this bucket for this to work.

 ```
 curl http://localhost:4567/scan?bucket=your-bucket-name&key=some/file.pdf